-If you travel up the N2 highway from Dublin to the gorgeous Boyne Valley, you can’t help but feel a sense of peacefulness and tranquility, such is the timeless quality of this landscape.
+If you travel up the N2 highway from Dublin to the gorgeous Boyne Valley, you can’t help but feel a sense of peacefulness and tranquility; such is the timeless quality of this landscape.
 Indeed, you don’t want to be in a hurry.
 The road has a habit of dragging you into rural time, where no one else is in a rush.
 But you’ll eventually arrive at Slane Castle, which is perhaps Ireland’s finest piece of historical architecture.
 Located in the middle of a 1,500-acre estate 30 miles north of Dublin, the castle is a fairytale.
-It has belonged to the Conyngham family since 1703, when major general Henry Conyngham purchased the land where Slane Castle now sits.
+It has belonged to the Conyngham family since 1703 when major general Henry Conyngham purchased the land where Slane Castle now sits.
 Today the estate is run by the genial father and son team of Henry Conyngham – styled as Henry Mountcharles – and Alex Conyngham.
-The family have many passions, including music – the castle has hosted such luminaries as U2 and Madonna – but none of these compare to their love of high-quality whiskey.
-A lifelong dream was realized in 2017, when Slane Distillery was opened to the public.
+The family has many passions, including music – the castle has hosted such luminaries as U2 and Madonna – but none of these compare to their love of high-quality whiskey.
+A lifelong dream was realized in 2017 when Slane Distillery was opened to the public.

 But the ambitions of this family don’t stop there.
-In 2018, Slane Distillery filled its first barrel with malt whiskey, distilled using first rate barley harvested on the castle’s estate.
-The plan is to release this inaugural single malt in a few years, after the maturation process is complete.
+In 2018, Slane Distillery filled its first barrel with malt whiskey, distilled using first-rate barley harvested on the castle’s estate.
+The plan is to release this inaugural single malt in a few years after the maturation process is complete.
 A poster-child for sustainable production – the malt will always be based on locally grown barley and water from the Boyne river – Slane Castle’s first single malt is the most hotly anticipated Irish whiskey launch for decades.
 With the expertise behind this project, it will surely live up to its billing.

 Slane Irish Whiskey Triple Casked